Why Does Thailand Have So Many Elephants?

 Elephants have long had cultural and religious significance in Thailand, and this has helped to sustain their population here over the centuries.

-This is why the Phuket Elephant Nature Reserve exists.
-We provide ethical elephant activities in Phuket, ensuring our rescued animals have a safe home for the rest of their lives.
+Our rescued animals have a safe and natural home to enjoy for the rest of their lives.

 Keep scrolling down to find out why Thailand has so many elephants, as well as more about their cultural and historical significance.